Edward Radcliffe-Nash: Early life and education

-Born in London on 9 June 1888, to Lieutenant-Colonel Edward Nash JP, late the Essex Regiment, of Ballycarty, Tralee, Co.
+He was born in London on 9 June 1888 to Lieutenant-Colonel Edward Nash JP, late the Essex Regiment, of Ballycarty, Tralee, Co.
 Kerry, and Constance, daughter of John Radcliffe JP of Moorfield Withington.

 He was educated at Mr. Bulls Preparatory School, Westgate on Sea (1898–1902), Eton (1902 – July 1905) and the Royal Military College, Sandhurst, into which he passed by the entrance exams on 15 August 1905 with the position of 119 from a cadetship of 196, receiving 7,838 marks.
 He commenced his period at the Royal Military College in September 1905.

 Edward Radcliffe Nash left Eton at the earliest possible moment (giving up all that Eton could give him over the next two years) to enroll at Sandhurst to enable him to gain seniority in the Army.

-In July 1906 Nash passed out of Sandhurst with the position of 87 from 218 cadets.
+In July 1906, Nash passed out of Sandhurst with the position of 87 from 218 cadets.

 Military career

 On 29 August 1906, Edward Radcliffe Nash was gazetted a 2nd lieutenant into the 16th Lancers and joined his regiment on 3 October 1906.
 He was promoted to lieutenant on 15 January 1909 and captain on 10 October 1914.
 Nash qualified at the School of Musketry in their examinations on 14 October 1910.

 With the outbreak of the First World War, Nash was sent to France with the British Expeditionary Force (BEF) in August 1914.
 He took part in the retreat from Mons, the First Battle of the Marne, the First Battle of the Aisne, and the First Battle of Ypres.
 He was killed in action near Ypres on 21 February 1915, aged 26, when the 16th Lancers suffered severely through the blowing up of a trench.
-At the time of his death he was acting adjutant of his regiment.
+At the time of his death, he was acting adjutant of his regiment.
 Captain Edward Radcliffe Nash was mentioned in dispatches by Lord John French on 8 October 1914.